 Nea Kameni (new burnt island) is an active volcano inside the caldera of Santorini.
 The last eruption was in 1950 and it has laid dormant ever since.
 Over centuries, many volcanic eruptions have taken place.
 You can also see the small volcanic islet of Palaia Kameni (old burnt island) from here.

 Our guide took us up to the crater where you could see the active vents and steam.
 Surrounded by several volcanic springs, one which we got the chance to swim in.
-The island is covered in differently coloured volcanic rocks and lava formations.
+The island’s surface is covered with volcanic rocks of various colors and lava formations.
 This was a great excursion and one we highly recommend.
 Our guide explained to us why the island of Santorini looks the way it does today and how it got its name.

 After our volcanic hike, we hopped back onto the boat, where we would sail for a few minutes around the island.
 Next, we would have a dip in one of the thermal springs.
 The water wasn’t as hot as what I thought it would be, but it was still very refreshing.